Manello/hla_mod_XenThug/README.md

 Do you have questions?
 Reach out to me in Discord!
 (Manello#1406) If you are in general interested in updates for this and my future mods follow me on [Twitter](https://twitter.com/manellomb/)!
+And if you have questions about mapping or modding in general, please join this [Discord](https://discord.gg/Yt86zaG)!